rwtechwiki/rwtechwiki.github.io/ScoreRun/scorerunrules.md

 ## Rules
 ### General Guidelines
 - A Score Run is a test of skill for traditional Rain World gameplay.
+- All runs should be submitted with a full screenshot of the 'statistics' screen.
-- Runs with a score above 40k should be recorded.
+- Runs with a score above 50k should be recorded.
 - Starving is not allowed unless a rule states otherwise.

 ### Specific Rules
 - No modifications to the game are permitted.
-Current PC version is 1.7.
+Current PC version is 1.5.
 Consoles’ version is 1.8.
 - No reading the save file to reveal hidden information.
 Using the [Hunter Tracker](https://jaclynonacloud.github.io/rainworld-tracker/) is allowed.
 - No quitting, especially before the end of the 30 second grace period.
 Deaths should be taken instead of quits in these cases.
 This avoids karma caching, and waiting for good cycle lengths.
 - No infinite points strategies (Five Pebbles exploit).